yardenas/talks/21-FEB-2025/slides.md

 <!--
 * what's nice about CMDPs is that they allow us to more easily specify constraints, separately from the reward.
 This allows agents to learn how to tradeoff between the objective and safety on their own, without us hand-tuning/reward shaping -- it is actually cleaner than penalties.
--->
+* IS IT A PERFECT MODEL?
+(ASK THE AUDIENCE AND GIVE YOURSELF TIME TO BREATH) -->

 ---